 December 18, 2015 / News A sexologist who loves sports fans

-"I think women often feel that we are being pushed to second best but if their partners are actually allowed to engage in their passion, then they are absolutely going to be more thoughtful when they do come back to the relationship.”
+"If partners are actually allowed to engage in their passion, then they are absolutely going to be more thoughtful when they do come back to the relationship,” said Goldstein.

-"Sport gives something people to be passionate about and gives them permission to show their genuine emotions, which only helps a relationship."
-Says Goldstein.
+"Sport gives people permission to show their genuine emotions, which only helps a relationship." said Goldstein.

-Goldstein says planning is one of the most important aspects of enjoying a sporting passion and fulfilling relationships.
+Goldstein says planning is one of the most important aspects of having a fulfilling relationship.

 “We need to remember that relationships are about compromise and partners need to give each other permission to pursue their passions.”

-“With sport being so ingrained in the cultural DNA of Australia, it’s a no brainer that couples should plan ahead for big matches.”
-Goldstein said.
+“With sport being so ingrained in the cultural DNA of Australia, it’s a no brainer that couples should plan ahead for big matches.” said Goldstein.